 With World Anvil, you can do a ton with your (existing) maps, you can make your articles presentable to others (even the default theme is really cool), things are organized in a neat, orderly way that still keeps everything together (Notebook.ai kind of chops things up into pieces), you can add images within your article (Notebook.ai keeps the images at the top and bottom), you can link between articles with a super easy mentioning system, you can create timelines, there’s a special tool for writing about the relationships between characters (or organizations)… the list goes on.
 And everything I’ve just mentioned is available before you get a premium subscription.

 In the end, what tool you decide to use depends on how your process works, what your preferences are, and what works for you.
-Clearly I like World Anvil the best, since I sound like a walking advertisement for them.
+Clearly World Anvil is my favorite worldbuilding app, since I sound like a walking advertisement for them.
 XD But I also like having a hard copy in a binder, and to some extent what works (for me, at least) depends on the world.
 Kersir has been developed mostly through random realizations and brainstorms and I have yet to put all the information in order.
 Aleruus, on the other hand, has been developed in a very structured and orderly fashion.
 Just pick what works for you and go for it. :)

 How do you primarily organize your worldbuilding?
-Do you prefer paper or digital?
+Do you prefer paper or digital worldbuilding tools?